Support Networks & Financial Aid

 FastWeb focuses on college scholarships and college/applicant matches.

 Peterson's is another post-secondary educational site.
 The search engine makes it easier to match students with good colleges, just for them.
-Also, visitors will find much information on all the standardized test batteries.
+And, visitors will find much information on all the standardized test batteries.

-Folks don't need to waste time spinning wheels or reinventing the wheel itself (to indulge in cliches) while upgrading their careers -- thanks to telecommunications.
+Folks don't need to waste time spinning wheels or reinventing the wheel itself (to indulge in cliches) while upgrading their careers -- thanks to sites like these.